Visa for stays exceeding 90 days for the following study programmes:

 Criminal records certificates from local police stations will not be accepted.
 The Canadian Criminal Record Certificate must be with the Hague Apostille Certification issued by Global Affairs Canada, and translated into Spanish.
 If the criminal record certificate has been issued outside of Canada, it must be legalized by the Spanish Consular Office with jurisdiction in that country, unless the country that issued it has signed the Hague Convention, in which case it must be apostilled.
 You can check the list of the countries signing the Hague Convention here.

 8. Medical certificate.
 This requirement is not mandatory if the duration of the requested stay is less than six months.
 However, if the length of stay requested is longer than six months, a medical certificate is required.
-It must be issued by your family doctor and formulated as follows: "This medical certificate certifies that Mr. / Mrs. [...] does not suffer from any of the diseases that may have serious public health repercussions in accordance with the provided in the International Sanitary Regulations of 2005.”
+All applicants must submit original and a copy of a medical certificate accrediting that they do not suffer from any disease that could cause serious repercussions for public health pursuant to the 2005 International Health Regulations.
+Foreign documents must be legalized or apostilled and, where applicable, must be submitted together with an official translation into Spanish.

 9. Proof of residence in the consular demarcation.
 Provincial health card, driver's license, etc., original and copy.
-If you do not hold a Canadian passport, you must submit a document proving your status in canada (permanent resident card, work permit, or study permit with certification of studies).
+If you do not hold a Canadian passport, you must submit a document proving your status in Canada (permanent resident card, work permit, or study permit with certification of studies).

 The Consulate General of Spain in Montreal only accepts applications from residents of Quebec (except Gatineau), Nova Scotia, Newfoundland and Labrador, New Brunswick and Prince Edward Island.
 If you reside in any other place, you must apply for your visa at the Consulate General of Spain in Toronto (provinces of Ontario (except Ottawa), Manitoba, Nunavut, Saskatchewan, Alberta, Northwest Territories, Yukon, and British Columbia) or at the Embassy of Spain in Canada (Ottawa and Gatineau), according to the demarcations of the aforementioned institutions.